SpatialVisVR: An Immersive, Multiplexed Medical Image Viewer With Contextual Similar-Patient Search: Conclusion

 \section{Conclusion}

 Traditional pathology primarily relies on immunohistochemistry staining for diagnostic or prognostic evaluations.
-The advent of multiplex immunohistochemistry staining has enriched insights on spatial cellular interactions, especially in oncology by elucidating tumor microenvironments (TME) \cite{black2021codex}\cite{allam2022spatially}\cite{schurch2020coordinated}.
-However, the 2D nature of multiplexed images constrains the spatial exploration to x and y axes.
-Recent attempts towards 3D reconstructions of multiplexed images will further the spatial understanding of disease processes, yet the 2D interfaces for visualization remain a challenge \cite{lin2023multiplexed}.
+Multiplex immunohistochemistry staining has enriched insights on spatial cellular interactions, especially in oncology, elucidating tumor microenvironments (TME) \cite{black2021codex}\cite{allam2022spatially}\cite{schurch2020coordinated}.
+However, the 2D nature of multiplexed images constrains spatial exploration to the x and y axes.
+Recent attempts towards 3D reconstructions of multiplexed images will further spatial understanding of disease processes, yet 2D interfaces for visualization remain a challenge \cite{lin2023multiplexed}.

-Our VR platform addresses this by enabling interactive visualization of multiplexed immunohistochemistry stains that is contextual to the environment of existing H\&E slides, facilitating an intuitive exploration for researchers and clinicians.
-This capability enhances the analysis of spatial features in medical imaging, and provides a more interactive environment for navigating whole slide images in the context of clinically richer multiplexed immunofluorescent ones, aiding in better diagnostic and prognostic evaluations.
+Our VR platform addresses this by enabling interactive visualization of multiplexed immunohistochemistry stains that are contextual to the environment of existing H\&E slides, facilitating intuitive exploration for researchers and clinicians.
+This capability enhances the analysis of spatial features in medical imaging and provides a more interactive environment for navigating whole slide images in the context of clinically richer multiplexed immunofluorescent ones, aiding in better diagnostic and prognostic evaluations.

 The incorporation of Virtual Reality (VR) technology with digital pathology will enable pathologists to not only visually perceive the data but also actively engages with the data, leading to a better cognitive involvement with the information.
 This added ability of involving cognition while analyzing the data with an extension to actions is something that cannot be achieved by the tradition way of interacting via 2D displays.
 Furthermore, our platform facilitates slide comparison and retrieval, directing pathologists towards potential diagnoses or treatment responses based on observations from similar patients by other clinicians.